Unping/unping-ui/README.md

 ## Develop new widgets

 For adding new widgets, place them in lib/ folder.
-And dont forget to add them to th widgetbook app.
-Addd a warpper in widgetbook/lib for your new widget.
+And don't forget to add them to th widgetbook app.
+Add a wrapper in widgetbook/lib for your new widget.
-After adding a widget, dont forget to trigger the code generation for widgetbook:
+After adding a widget, don't forget to trigger the code generation for widgetbook:
 ```
 cd widgetbook && dart run build_runner build -d
 ```